What are the characteristics of trekking and hiking backpacks? In this article we explain them to you and help you choose the one that suits you best.

 They are the most used and the most versatile, especially if they are used outside of winter.

-The difference lies just in the shape: they are less technical, not so narrow, tubular and with a more restricted base than the climbing ones.
-They are wider and more uniform .
+The difference lies in the shape: they are less technical, not so narrow, tubular, and have a more restricted base than the climbing ones.
+They are wider and more uniform.
 In this way, we can take advantage of the interior space.

-Since these bags will not be used with a harness, the belt should not be located as high and should be the correct size to ensure comfort when loaded.
+Since these bags will not be used with a harness, the belt should not be located as high and should be the correct size to ensure loading comfort.

-Virtually all of them will include internal and external pockets, mesh on the sides , or even an internal pocket for hydration systems and an exit to let the tube pass.
+Virtually all of them will include internal and external pockets, mesh on the sides, an internal pocket for hydration systems, and an exit to let the tube pass.

 In terms of weight, as we said, the most important thing, if we are looking for light models, is the quality of the materials used in the manufacture.
-There is no miracle: if you want a very light, complete and resistant bag, you will have to pay the price due to the latest generation materials used.
+There is no miracle: if you want a very light, complete, and resistant bag, you must pay the price due to the latest materials.

-If we had to choose only one backpack accessory, it would be the rain cover .
+If we had to choose only one backpack accessory, it would be the rain cover.
 Admittedly, the backpacks resist water well, except in cases where it is indicated that it is not waterproof, especially at the seams.
-Nothing more annoying than ending up with the sleeping bag, the food and the wet clothes.
+Nothing is more annoying than ending up with the sleeping bag, the food, and the wet clothes.
 Some models include a cover folded into a small pocket provided for this purpose.

-The capacity depends on the activity and the material that we will need to load.
-For the mountain, we can take into account the following types of bag:
+The capacity depends on the activity and the material we need to load.
+For the mountain, we can take into account the following types of bags:

 1. Bags of less than 20 liters